Yemi Osinbajo: Second term (2019–2023)

-On 29 May 2019, Professor Yemi Osinbajo took his oath of office to begin his second term at Eagle Square in the capital of Abuja.
+On 29 May 2019, Osinbajo took his oath of office to begin his second term at Eagle Square in the capital of Abuja.

 Following the federal government's decision to close the nation's land borders in October 2019, Osinbajo explained that the government did so to gain the attention of other nations to the importance of policing the borders.
 He claimed that China and other nations were smuggling in products, including agricultural ones, undermining the Nigerian economy and threatening Nigerian agriculture.
 By closing the borders, Osinbajo claimed that the government was helping protect the economy and Nigeria's producers and farmers.

 In October 2019, Osinbajo criticized the government's proposed social media regulations, stating he did "not think that government regulation is necessarily the way to go".
 Instead, he asked citizens to take more active steps to police social media.
 He stated that citizens and leaders, both political and religious, "owe a responsibility to our society and to everyone else, to ensure that we don't allow it to become an instrument" of war.
 He also warned people against using social media to spread "religious disinformation", which could lead to conflict and war.

 On 31 March 2020, President Muhammadu Buhari appointed Vice president Osinbajo to chair an economic sustainability committee.
 The aim of the committee is to develop measures to cushion the effect of the coronavirus and eventually reposition the Nigerian economy.

 In July 2020, his spokesman stated that Osinbajo has become a "political target", stating "I'm his spokesperson and all I know he wants to do is to do this job that he has been given very well and he doesn't have any other plans right now about any such thing.
 I can tell you that clearly."